AlguienSama/swaggers-to-mock/readme.md

 - **url**: `''`
   The server URL of the OpenAPI to be replaced.
 Default is empty.

+- **localUrl**: `'localhost'`
+  The url where the mock server will run.

 - **port**: `3000`
-  The port where the mock server will run on localhost.
+  The port where the mock server will run.

 - **folder**: `'./yamls'`
   Local folder where OpenAPI files are stored.